 6. Coping in a healthy way- Coping with diabetes is sometimes difficult and can make self-management harder for the individual.

 7. Reducing risks of developing complications-Risk reduction behavior such as regular eye, foot, and dental examinations and regular blood glucose monitoring as well as smoking cessation can reduce the risk of complication development.

 By making these 7 behavior changes the participant will have a greater chance of controlling their diabetes.
-During the education course, the participants are taught how to problem solve, make informed decisions, and reinforces self-care.
+During the education course, the participants are taught how to problem solve, make informed decisions, and reinforce self-care.
 After the course is completed the participant will be able to play an active role in their management of this disease.